 The industry was further boosted by the implementation of cabotage laws in Indonesian waters in 2011 that has fueled demand for local ships.
-Domestic shipping in particular has seen the Indonesian commercial fleet double in size from 2005 to 2013, from 6,041 vessels to 12,536 vessels.
+Domestic shipping, in particular, has seen the Indonesian commercial fleet double in size from 2005 to 2013, from 6,041 vessels to 12,536 vessels.

-The Batam, Bintan and Karimun Island free trade zone, through its removal of taxes on imported ship parts that cannot yet be sourced domestically, stands out as the most advantageous location to set up shipbuilding operations.
+The Batam, Bintan, and Karimun Island free trade zone, through its removal of taxes on imported ship parts that cannot yet be sourced domestically, stands out as the most advantageous location to set up shipbuilding operations.

-It is not only a thriving domestic market but also a regional market that will soon to experience a rise in trade as a result of the ASEAN’s upcoming economic integration.
+It is not only a thriving domestic market but also a regional market that will soon to experience a rise in the trade as a result of the ASEAN’s upcoming economic integration.

-Furthermore, Batam FTZ is also setting itself up as a promising place for the electronics manufacturing industry since there has been constant growth in demand for electrical appliances and household audio/video equipment among Asian consumers.
+Furthermore, Batam FTZ is also setting itself up as a promising place for the electronics manufacturing industry since there has been a constant growth in demand for electrical appliances and household audio/video equipment among Asian consumers.

 This has encouraged major multinationals to increase their presence in the region.
 As such, Batam has attracted many electronic industry giants including Sanyo, Panasonic, Siemens, Philips and Sony to set up business in the region.

-With the lure of a strong foundation of tech-driven consumers in nearby Singapore and China having been an incentive for setting up manufacturing operations in Batam, electronic goods producers now also profit from the rising purchasing power of Indonesian consumers.
+With the lure of a strong foundation of tech-driven consumers in nearby Singapore and China have been an incentive for setting up manufacturing operations in Batam, electronic goods producers now also profit from the rising purchasing power of Indonesian consumers.

-As a growing free trade zone, which still seeks a major developments in the future, Batam has begun to increase its infrastructure development.
+As a growing free trade zone, which still seeks major developments in the future, Batam has begun to increase its infrastructure development.

 To expect a successful FTZ to be competitive with other countries like Singapore or Malaysia, Batam will need to focus on its infrastructure development to support its growing status as an FTZ.